 - Advice on buying off-plan property and matters relating to property disputes

-- Explaining and drafting the Memorandum of Understanding (MOU)
+- Explaining and drafting the Memorandum of Understanding (Form F by Dubai Land Department)

 - Reviewing completion timeframes and advising clients on any potential special conditions relating to a property purchase